v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/auditing-troubleshooting-scenarios.md

 **File, folder, or site** - Leave this field blank.

 After you run the search, click **Filter results** on the search results page.
-In the box under **Activity** column header, type **Set-Mailbox**.
-Note that only auditing records related to the **Set-Mailbox** cmdlet are displayed.
+In the box under **Activity** column header, type **Set-Mailbox** so that only audit records related to the **Set-Mailbox** cmdlet are displayed.

 ![Filtering the results of an audit log search](media/emailforwarding1.png)

-At this point, you have to look at the details of each audit record that's displayed to determine if the activity it's related to email forwarding.
-To do that, click the audit record to display the **Details** flyout page, and then click **More information**.
-The following screenshot and descriptions highlight the information that indicates email forwarding was set on the mailbox.
+At this point, you have to look at the details of each audit record to determine if the activity is related to email forwarding.
+Click the audit record to display the **Details** flyout page, and then click **More information**.
+The following screenshot and descriptions highlights the information that indicates email forwarding was set on the mailbox.

 ![Detailed information from the audit record](media/emailforwarding2.png)